CaravanStudios/PublicGoodAppHouse/AcceleratingMakers/Rubric/ReadMe.md

 Of the five areas listed below, three were taken from Power to the Public: Design, Data, and Delivery.
 Over the course of our engagement in this work, TechSoup has added Impact and Community.
 Together, these comprise the foundational components from which a more rigorous framework and scoring system for building public good technology can be built.

-We’d love your feedback on this rubric.
-Feel free to reach out to us at [makerlabs@techsoup.org](mailto:makerlabs@techsoup.org).

 # Design